Somerton Physiotherapy

 What Is Repetitive Strain Injury (RSI)?

 Could I have Plantar Fasciitis/Fasciosis?
-Plantar fasciitis, also referred to as plantar fasciosis due to its non-inflammatory nature, is a painful condition involving the connective tissue or fascia at the bottom of the foot.
-The plantar fascia blends with the paratendon or sheath of the Achilles tendon, the
+Plantar fasciitis also referred to as plantar fasciosis due to its non-inflammatory nature, is a painful condition involving the connective tissue or fascia at the bottom of the foot.
+The plantar fascia blends with the paratendon or sheath of the Achilles tendon, the small foot muscles and even the skin and subcutaneous tissue.
+This condition affects people of all ages although it is most often seen in people in middle age.
+Females are affected more

 Running Injury

-Have You Taken Up Running Recently?
+Running Injury Have you taken up running Recently ?
 In this article I will discuss some injury risk factors and hopefully outline the most important ones in terms of preventing running injuries.
 I have also included a video below with recommended exercises.
 Running injuries are classified into intrinsic and extrinsic factors.
-Risk factors
+Risk factors often mentioned are foot-type, lower limb strength, flexibility and running mechanics.
+Other factors include those related to training such as how quickly you increase your running mileage.

 Is It Possible To Keep Fit Without The Gym?

-Yes… It Is Possible To Keep Fit Without The Gym Whether you normally work from home or have been forced to, due to COVD-19 – you may now feel that you are moving less than usual.
-Your step counts may be down and the time you spend at the computer,
+Is It Possible To Keep Fit Without The Gym?
+How To Prevent RSI?
+Whether you normally work from home or have been forced to, due to COVD-19 – you may now feel that you are moving less than usual.
+Your step counts may be down and the time you spend at the computer, on the phone, and in front of the TV, might have increased a lot.
+During busy periods, other barriers to exercise are, a lack of access to

 knee pain - Physiotherapy Dublin